These words from Mark Twain are very important today:

 "Medicare Part A (Hospital Insurance) helps cover inpatient care in hospitals, including critical access hospitals, and skilled nursing facilities (not custodial or long-term care).
 It also helps cover hospice care and some home health care."

 Government coverage from MedicAid (welfare) will pay for long term services if - a person is indigent.
 The question to think about is - will the state/federal funding, which is not guaranteed, continue to be available in the future and what will it cover?

 ● Some people think it will so they plan to wait and apply if needed.

 ● Many however don't want to be in the kind of lifestyle, which comes when receiving MedicAID.
 They believe their dignity would be lost.

 Note: In Connecticut MedicAID's reimbursement rates are very low so only certain nursing homes are available.

 Owning long term care insurance can have a positive affect on taxes.
 How?

-● The IRS has ruled the money received in benefits from a qualified long term care insurance plan is tax free!
-On the other hand taxes have to paid on any dollars withdrawn from investments to pay for assistance!
+● IRS regulations state - money received in benefits from a qualified long term care insurance plan is tax free!

 ● In addition: Some individuals can benefit from the Long Term Care insurance age based partial deduction.
 Payments are deducted when completing their IRS 1040.